The Ritz Dance Performance, June 1978

 powerful spotlight to the amazing (BUT VERY DARK) strobe light system.

-was obviously new to this
+was new to this

-how much trouble he had
+how much trouble he would

 Maybe